damms005/devdb-vscode/README.md

 We are genuinely grateful to the following sponsors of DevDb:

-- [DevWorkspace Pro](https://devworkspacepro.com) - Easily build Docker-powered web apps, with conveniences that supercharge your productivity
+- [DevWorkspace Pro](https://devworkspacepro.com) - Easily build and manage web apps, with conveniences that supercharge your productivity
 - [Traycer AI](https://traycer.ai) - A Powerful AI assistance, natively integrated into your VS Code workflow.

 ## Features